Samsung Electronics: Environmental record

 All Samsung mobile phones and MP3 players introduced on the market after April 2010 are free from polyvinyl chloride (PVC) and brominated flame retardants (BFRs).

 The company is listed in Greenpeace's Guide to Greener Electronics, which rates electronics companies on policies and practices to reduce their impact on the climate, produce greener products, and make their operations more sustainable.
 In November 2011, Samsung was ranked seventh out of 15 leading electronics manufacturers with a score of 4.1/10.
 In the newly re-launched guide, Samsung moved down two places (occupying fifth position in October 2010), but scored maximum points for providing verified data and its greenhouse gas emissions.
 It also scored well for its Sustainable Operations, with the guide praising its relatively good e-waste take-back programme and information.
 However, the company was criticized for not setting an ambitious target to increase its use of renewable energy and for belonging to a trade association which has commented against energy efficiency standards.

 In June 2004, Samsung was one of the first major electronics companies to publicly commit to eliminate PVC and BFRs from new models of all their products.
 However, the company failed to meet its deadlines to be PVC- and BFRs-free, and published new phase out dates.
 In March 2010, Greenpeace activists protested at the company's Benelux headquarters for what they called Samsung's "broken promises".

 The company has been awarded as one of global top-ten companies in the Carbon Disclosure Leadership Index (CDLI).
 It was the only Asian company among top ten companies.
 In addition, the company is listed in Dow Jones Sustainability Index (DJSI).

 The company's achievement ratio of products approaching the Global Ecolabel level ("Good Eco-Products" within the company) is 11 percentage points above the 2010 goal (80 percent).
 In the first half of 2010, Samsung earned the Global Ecolabel for its 2,134 models, thereby becoming the world's number-one company in terms of the number of products meeting Global Ecolabel standards.

 The company is also improving its effort to recover and recycle electronic wastes.
 The number of wastes salvaged throughout 60 countries during 2009 was as much as 240,000 tons.
 The "Samsung Recycling Direct" program, the company's voluntary recycling program under way in the United States, was expanded to Canada.

 In 2008, the company was praised for its recycling effort by the U.S. advocacy group Electronics Take Back Coalition as the "best eco-friendly recycling program".
+In 2023, the U.S. Environmental Protection Agency (EPA) awarded the company its 10th consecutive Sustainable Excellence Award in the manufacturer's category.